Jack Scatchard

-Vice Admiral Jack Percival Scatchard & Two Bars (5 September 1910 – 22 June 2001) was a senior officer in the Royal Navy.
+Vice-Admiral John Percival Scatchard, CB, DSC2 (5 September 1910 – 22 June 2001) was a senior officer in the Royal Navy.
 He served for a time as Flag Officer Second-in-Command of the Far East Fleet.

 Naval career

 Educated at Aysgarth School in Yorkshire and the Royal Naval College Dartmouth, Scatchard joined the Royal Navy in 1923.
-He fought in World War II initially as First Lieutenant in the destroyer HMS Kashmir until it was bombed and sunk on 23 May 1941.
+He fought in the Second World War, initially as First Lieutenant in the destroyer HMS Kashmir until it was bombed and sunk on 23 May 1941.
 He went on to command the destroyer HMS Garth and then, from late in 1943, the destroyer HMS Termagant.
 He served with distinction and was awarded the Distinguished Service Cross & two Bars.